martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 {{!HTTP}} and {{HTML}}.
 Colloquially, "user agent" is a web browser.

-## Overview and Comparisons
+# Overview and Comparisons

 This section provides an overview of how these tools might be used.
 This section compares designs.

-The most interesting scenario is understanding the transition from an state where the target origin has not been contacted (that is, the user agent is effectively offline), to one where the user agent contacts the target origin (the user agent is online).
+The most interesting scenario is understanding the transition from an state where the target origin has not been contacted (that is, the user agent is either offline or effectively so), to one where the user agent contacts the target origin (the user agent is online).

-### Offline-to-Online Transition for Content-Based Origins
+## Offline-to-Online Transition for Content-Based Origins

 In this proposal, content is loaded from a bundle.
 After loading the bundle, the browser treats content in the bundle as existing in an origin unique to the